Hunter: Tom L.

 I wanted to thank you so very much for the awesome bear hunt that Ham and I had last week.
 It really could not have been better.

-It started a year ago when you were kind enough to help Ham and I roll our hunt forward a year because of an internship that he had.
-You also recommended the 2nd week of June as the best week because of the rut.
+It started a year ago when my Hunting Consultant at Outdoors International was kind enough to help my son Ham and I roll our hunt forward a year because of an internship that he had.
+Outdoors International also recommended the 2nd week of June as the best week because of the black bear rut.
 So, we pushed our trip back one year and one week.
 I am so glad that we did so.
 Ham is a very quiet young man and I consider it divine providence that your hunters from Kentucky cancelled, and that we had the entire lodge for ourselves.
 I think this gave Ham an extra boost of confidence which he needed.
 He didn’t feel intimidated by a bunch of hunters bragging and swearing which is always a risk in hunting camps.

 Gary worked his tail off from the first afternoon working with Ham on the sticks to the first night when he got Ham in perfect position to get his first black bear to the 4:00 AM drive to the airport on Saturday morning.
 Killing that first bear was huge for Ham!
 He already has photos of it up.